Green Screen

 Design rationale; it is the critical success of the commercial activity within the building (Bell Hill Apartments) that ensures its survival, not the extent to which the façade has been restored.
 The result; enhanced guest experience and re-establishment of the building’s street presence.

-Original window sashes we removed earlier to create an open loggia for the apartments, were replaced by bronze window boxes containing purple Heuchera plants in terracotta pots - an up-close delight for apartment guests.
-These combined with the gold leaf-pattern privacy film we applied to the lower level windows combined to create a dynamic colour story in the streetscape.
+Original window sashes that were removed earlier to create an open loggia for the apartments, are replaced by bronze window boxes containing purple Heuchera plants in terracotta pots - an up-close delight for apartment guests.
+These combined with the gold leaf-pattern privacy film on the lower level windows creates a dynamic colour story in the streetscape.

-After extensive colour research and experimenting, I settled of a green that is deep, dignified and subdued that would reference the rock of the South Island, New Zealand: a façade that conceptually could have been sculpted from greenstone itself.
+After extensive colour research and experimenting, we settled of a green that is deep, dignified, and subdued.
+A green that would reference the rock of the South Island, New Zealand: a façade that conceptually could have been sculpted from greenstone itself.